francislon/projectGuzera/README.md

 # Guzera repository

 This repository aims to store all source code used in Guzera Project.
-For now we have one script available:
+For now we have two scripts available:

 * [findGenesInQTLRegions.pl](/findGenesInQTLRegions.pl/)
 * [compare_snps_indels.pl](/compare_snps_indels.pl/)